How to use this document

 Not-good answer.
 “We could ask the MSP.”

 Next action.
-Commission a Cyber Insurance Readiness review eight to twelve weeks before the next renewal.
-Not at the point the questionnaire arrives.
+Commission a Cyber-Insurance Readiness review eight to twelve weeks before the next renewal, with time in hand before the questionnaire arrives.

 10. If a threat actor encrypted our primary office email system tonight, what happens in the next seventy-two hours?